telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/tools/shared-resources.md

 ## Resources usage

-When a resource is needed to be referenced in a report as a value of a property the Assets Manager may be opened by the respective property editor.
-Such properties are for example the Value property of the PictureBox item and the Style -> Background image property of any report item.
+When a resource is needed to be referenced in a report as a value of a property, the Assets Manager may be opened by the respective property editor.
+Such properties are, for example, the `Value` property of the PictureBox item and the `Style` -> `BackgroundImage` property of any report item.
 If not already available, the needed resource can be uploaded and then selected for usage.

 Naturally, the properties that need to reference a report, e.g., the target report of a [NavigateToreport interactive action]({%slug telerikreporting/designing-reports/adding-interactivity-to-reports/actions/drillthrough-report-action%}), also trigger the Assets Manager to do the job.